tc39/proposal-top-level-await/README.md

 We've seen this work well in the past.
 For example, it's easy to write code with async/await that serializes two tasks that could be done in parallel, but a deliberate developer education effort has popularized the use of `Promise.all` to avoid this hazard.

+As with async/await, top-level await makes it explicit when execution is being blocked, giving programmers control over when it's appropriate to do so.

-##### Will top-level `await` encourage developers to use `import()` unnecessarily, which is less optimizable?
+##### Will top-level `await` encourage developers to use `import()` unnecessarily?

 Many JavaScript developers are learning about `import()` specifically as a tool for code splitting.
 People are becoming aware of the relationship between bundling and multiple requests, and learning how to combine them for good application performance.
 Top-level `await` doesn't really change the calculus--using `import()` from a top-level `await` will have similar performance effects to using it from a function.
 As long as we can tie top-level `await`'s educational materials into the existing knowledge of that performance tradeoff, we hope to be able to avoid counterproductive increases in the use of `import()`.

+In this proposal, `import()`, like `import await`, can be used with both modules that include and exclude top-level await.
+The parity of behavior here lets developers chose whichever is appropriate.

 #### What exactly is blocked by a top-level `await`?

-When one module imports another one, the importing module will only start executing its module body once the dependency's body has finished executing.
+When one module `import await`s another one, the importing module will only start executing its module body once the dependency's body has finished executing.
 If the dependency reaches a top-level await, that will have to complete before the importing module's body starts executing.

-#### Why doesn't top-level `await` block the import of an adjacent module?
+#### If there are two consecutive `import await` statements, does the first one finish before the second one starts?

+Just as import statements are hoisted to the top of a module, and the fetches are done in parallel, the `await`s are done in parallel too, and before the rest of the module runs.

 If one module wants to declare itself dependent on another module, for the purposes of waiting for that other module to complete its top-level `await` statements before the module body executes, it can declare that other module as an import.